Siberpone/ponyverse/README.md

 ```
 [file pv/run character="twilight sparkle" species="unicorn, pony" pose_c=35 style_g=artist generic_n=4]
 ```
-This sets the character to Twilight Sparkle; species to "alicorn, pony"; pose block appearing chance to 35%; artistic style block thematical group to "artist" and generic block repeat number to 4.
+This sets the character to Twilight Sparkle; species to "alicorn, pony"; pose block appearing chance to 35%; artistic style block thematic group to "artist" and generic block repeat number to 4.
 All available variables can be inferred from looking at the [Ponyverse Discovery GUI](#ponyverse-discovery).
-Each contlrol has a brief description that is followed by an arrow and a variable name.
+Each control has a brief description that is followed by an arrow and a variable name.
 They usually follow the universal format of blockname_x and have the following meaning:

 * **blockname_c** - chance that the block will appear in the prompt.
 Set to 0 to disable the block; set to 100 to always include the block;
 * **blockname_n** *(for some blocks)* - how many descriptions should the block generate;